csvance/armchair-expert/README.md

 - Make sure you have the spacy 'en' dataset downloaded: 'python -m spacy download en'
 - I would suggest import some data for training before starting the bot.
 Here is one example: https://github.com/csvance/armchair-expert/blob/master/scripts/import_text_file.py
 - Every time the bot starts it will train on all new data it acquired since it started up last
+- The bots sentence structure model is only trained once on initial startup.
+To train it with the most recent acquired data, start the bot with the --retrain-structure flag.
+If you are noticing the bot is not generating sentences which the structure of learned material, this will help.

 # Connectors
 ## Twitter